rexerwang/requete/README.md

 > `requete` is the French word for `request`

-`requete` is a lightweight client-side (browsers) request library based on the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+**requete** is a lightweight client-side (browsers) request library based on the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 It provides an API similar to [Axios](https://github.com/axios/axios).
 And supports middleware for processing requests and responses.

-In addition, `requete` also includes an [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) adapter, which allows it to be used in older browsers that do not support Fetch, and provides polyfills to simplify import.
+In addition, **requete** also includes an `XMLHttpRequest` adapter, which allows it to be used in older browsers that do not support Fetch, and provides polyfills to simplify import.

 ## Features

 - Use `Fetch API` on modern browsers
 - Use `XMLHttpRequest` on older browsers
-- Supports middleware for handling request and response (like [`koajs`](https://github.com/koajs/koa/blob/master/docs/guide.md#writing-middleware))
+- Supports `middleware` for handling request and response
 - Supports the Promise API
 - Transform request and response data
 - Abort requests by [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)